-As a creative workshop leader, she is passionate about using musical composition to promote youth ownership and connection, and has led workshops in collaboration with the Alexandria Symphony, Creative Connections, the Orchestra of St. Luke’s YOSL program, and Bridge Boston.
+As a creative workshop leader, she has led workshops in collaboration with the Alexandria Symphony, Waterbury Symphony, Creative Connections, the Orchestra of St. Luke’s YOSL program, and Bridge Boston.

 She holds performance degrees from the Cleveland Institute of Music, Rice University, and the Peabody Conservatory, as well as a certificate from the New England Conservatory’s Sistema Fellows program.
-A former fellowship recipient at music festivals including Aspen, Sarasota, Kneisel Hall, and Spoleto USA, Morford plays a viola made by make Jonathan Cooper as the 2015 recipient of the Daniel Pearl Memorial Foundation award.
+Ms. Morford’s former teachers include Victoria Chiang, James Dunham, Rebecca Henry, and Jeffrey Irvine.